 Eventually, intermodal shipping can offer companies many considerable advantages.
 However, it won’t be the best solution for every company and lane.
 You should choose the shipping strategy depending on your freight type. mileage, cargo volume, and many other factors.

-You should use intermodal transportation for:
+When should you use intermodal transportation?

 Intermodal can be a perfect fit for shippers who move loads to more than 750 miles.
 Long lanes require high fuel consumption, but rail can resolve this challenge.
 If the truck has to move your load for more than one day, you’ll most likely benefit from mode combination.